 The hemp is processed into a powder in Kentucky and shipped back to North Dakota.
 Here, a research and development firm combines the processed hemp fiber with a corn-based PLA, or polylactic acid, into a specific consistency which allows it to flow through production scale molds without hampering the integrity of the plastic.
 Finally, the plastics are shipped to Minnesota and Arizona where the containers are molded, printed, and shipped to the client.

 Sana Packaging has initially launched with two designs intended for cannabis retail.

 The Sana Container – This unique, ASTM Certified Child Resistant design provides room for 3.5g of cannabis flower, or other products like concentrates, vape pens or edibles.
 Resembling a miniature storage tote, the small square container has plenty of room for compliance and retail labeling, as well as, a sliding lid that doubles as a rolling tray.

 The Sana Tube – a versatile, child-resistant cylinder suitable for pre-rolls, vape cartridges, and disposable vape pens.

 The future is looking very bright for Sana Packaging.
 Eichner admits, “We are just keeping our noses to the grindstone for the remainder of the year.
 We are focused on refining our processes and making sure we are delivering orders and fulfilling our promise to our customers.”

-While the team at Sana Packaging may not leap over tall buildings in single bound, recognizing a crisis, they leapt into action to create a noble solution which could ultimately help save the planet.
-That’s about as close to Super Hero status as it gets.
+While the team at Sana Packaging may not leap over tall buildings in a single bound, recognizing a crisis, they leaped into action to create a noble solution that could ultimately help save the planet.
+That’s about as close to superhero status as it gets.

 About Sana Packaging